 Tips for Expanding to Singapore

 Despite its small geographical footprint, Singapore is a dynamic and major eCommerce market in Southeast Asia.
 Here are a few key points about the future of Singapore's eCommerce market that advertisers and publishers should consider when expanding into the region:

 When expanding into Singapore, publishers and advertisers need to recognise Southeast Asian consumers are different from Western consumers.
 The language, customs, and how they communicate are different.
 An excellent way for advertisers and publishers to produce appropriate messaging for Singapore's culture is to collaborate with local affiliate marketers.

 While the working language in Singapore is English, publishers who want to expand into the Southeast Asian markets should consult local affiliates or become familiar with the official languages, customs, and cultural consumer nuances in the market to best cater to online shoppers.

 The growth of online shopping in Singapore is fuelled by excellent internet technology and a young, tech-savvy population.
-With fixed internet connections that triple the global average speed and one of the largest percentage of internet users, the country holds a reliable and secure communications technology infrastructure (6).
-Because of these factors, there has been high internet and mobile penetration among its citizens.
-As one of the wealthiest nations in the world, its consumers have high disposable income that they mostly choose to apply to eCommerce with shoppers willing to purchase big-ticket items such as electronics online.
+With fixed internet connections that are triple the global average speed and one of the largest percentage of internet users, the country holds a reliable and secure communications technology infrastructure6.

 Marketplace and Platform eCommerce Sites